potocnikluka/collection-nvim/README.md

 ```
 	Plug 'potocnikluka/collection-nvim'
 ```
-After installing see `:h collection-nvim` for details on configurations, or read [collection-nvim-help](doc/collection-nvim.txt).
+See `:h collection-nvim` for details on configurations, or read [collection-nvim-help](doc/collection-nvim.txt).

 ## Features